mienotakehiko/tamf/README.md

 ## README
 # Attack Method Model Framework for the Security Verification of Tamarin Prover (TAMF)
 ・This folder contains the needed material to reproduce our case-studies. <br>
-・Models can be validated using the latest Tamarin prover.
+・Models can be verified using the latest Tamarin prover.

 ### File Description